Tinks18/Go-Gym/README.md

 **Footer**

+The footer section of the home page contains a address, marking the location of the gym and the opening hours of the gym.
+This will allow the customer to locate the gym and operating times.

 A footer has been added to the bottom of the site, this contains a Twitter and Facebook link so that users can follow the gym on social media if they want to keep up to date with special offers not advertised on the website.
 These icons have aria-labels added to ensure users with assistive screen reading technology know what the purpose of the links are for.
 They also open in new tabs as they lead users away from the site.

 ![Footer](static/images/footer-gogym.jpg)
-)

-``USER STORY - As a staff user, I want to be able to create a new menu when we have new dishes to offer``
+``USER STORY - As a staff user, I want to be able to create a new slot when we have new gym timing slots to offer``

 Implementation: